HIV and Hepatitis B

 According to the Centers for Disease Control and Prevention (CDC), approximately 10% of people with HIV in the United States also have HBV.
 Infection with both HIV and HBV is called HIV/HBV coinfection.

 Chronic HBV advances faster to cirrhosis, end-stage liver disease, and liver cancer in people with HIV/HBV coinfection than in people with only HBV infection.
-But chronic HBV doesn’t appear to cause HIV to advance faster in people with HIV/HBV coinfection.
+But chronic HBV does not appear to cause HIV to advance faster in people with HIV/HBV coinfection.

 Yes.
 The best way to prevent HBV is to get the hepatitis B vaccine.